2017 has been the worst year for fires in California history, and the current spate of fires in Southern California is only the latest chapter.

-Why was 2017 so bad?
-There are a few reasons, but the main cause seems to have been an unusually wet spring resulting in extensive vegetation growth, followed by a very warm and dry autumn full of Santa Ana winds.
-Put together, all of these factors greatly increased the chances of fires starting and spreading rapidly.
+The main cause seems to have been an unusually wet spring resulting in extensive vegetation growth, followed by a very warm, dry autumn with strong Santa Ana winds.
+Combined, these factors increased the risk of fires and intensified their growth.

-The first burst of extreme fire weather conditions, which occurred in Northern California in October, led to an outbreak of unusually strong wildfires.
+The first burst of extreme fire weather conditions occurred in Northern California in October and led to an outbreak of unusually strong wildfires.
 Several large wildfires started the night of October 8, and they spread rapidly over the next several days.

-All together, these Norcal fires killed more than 40 people, burned a quarter of a million acres, and caused several billion dollars’ worth of property damage.
-One of these fires, the Tubbs Fire, which killed more than 20 people and destroyed more than 5,000 structures, was the most destructive fire in state history.
+Altogether, these fires killed more than 40 people, burned a quarter of a million acres, and caused several billion dollars’ worth of property damage.
+One blaze, the Tubbs Fire, killed more than 20 people and destroyed more than 5,000 structures — the most destructive fire in state history.

-The state and federal governments have recognized a state of emergency in Southern California, and firefighters from several states are coming in to fight the Thomas Fire.
-Hopefully, the fire will soon be brought under control, and California’s deadly fire season brought to a close without any other major incidents.
+The state and federal governments have recognized a state of emergency in Southern California, and firefighters from several states are coming in to fight the Thomas Fire, so there is hope that they will all be contained soon.

 Criminal Charges for California Fires

 Punishments for arson vary, depending on the severity of the offense in question.
-Minor cases of arson will result in relatively mild punishments, but more serious cases will be dealt with much more harshly.
 Aggravated arson may result in life in prison.
-If someone is killed in the fire, then the arsonist may face manslaughter or murder charges, which could also lead to a life sentence or even the death penalty.
+If someone is killed in the fire, the arsonist may face manslaughter or murder charges, which could also lead to a life sentence or even the death penalty.

 Victims of fires, in many cases, are also eligible to file civil lawsuits to seek compensation for their losses.

-In fact, a series of lawsuits have already been filed by victims of the Northern California fires in October.
-These lawsuits were filed against the utility Pacific Gas and Electric, by several families who lost their homes or suffered injuries in the fires.
-They allege that PG&E did not properly maintain its power lines, which led to them collapsing in the Santa Ana winds and sparking the fires.
+In fact, a series of lawsuits have already been filed against the utility Pacific Gas and Electric by several families who lost their homes or suffered injuries in the Northern California fires.
+They allege that PG&E did not properly maintain its power lines, which collapsed and sparked the fires.

-PG&E, of course, disputes this assessment.
-It claims that the fires were started by a third party, and this dispute will likely be litigated for a while longer before it comes to any sort of conclusion.
-Fire investigations can take a long time.
+PG&E disputes this assessment, and claims that the fires were started by a third party.
+This dispute may be litigated for a while before it comes to any sort of conclusion.

-However, there’s a third type of legal issue involved in fires which might strike you even closer to home…
+The third type of legal issue involved in fires might strike even closer to home.

 Fire Insurance Claims

-There are a few steps which you should take after a fire, when filing a claim with your insurance.
-One of these is to file as soon as possible after the loss.
-This claim should be somewhat detailed, and include a list of all the property that you have lost, so compiling this list may take some time and effort on your part.
+You should file as soon as possible after the loss.
+This claim should be somewhat detailed, and include a list of all property you have lost.
+Compiling this list may take some time and effort on your part.
 In fact, you should keep as much documentation as you possibly can throughout the entire process, and protect any undamaged property from further damage.

-If you are truly bereft of your most basic necessities after a fire, then you should ask your insurer for a cash advance to pay for these necessities.
-Don’t feel so beaten down by your present circumstances that you shouldn’t feel perfectly comfortable in asking for this!
-The cash advance will be taken out of your final amount of damages (which is also why you should be careful to not overdo it).
+If you are truly bereft of even the most basic necessities after a fire, you should ask request a cash advance from your insurer.
+Be aware that the advance will be taken out of your final amount of compensation, so you should take only enough for your immediate needs.

 Don’t worry too much, though: with a large fire such as the Thomas Fire, whose origin is well-documented, you are not likely to come under suspicion.
-In fact, you may face the opposite problem: the insurer may close the claim too quickly and miss some damaged or destroyed property.
-Here, you have to strike a balance.
-You want to get the claim resolved in good time, of course, but you should draw it out as long as you need to get all your property in!
+In fact, you may face the opposite problem: the insurer may close the claim too quickly, and miss some damaged or destroyed property.
+You want the claim resolved in good time, of course, but you should take as long as you need to compile an accurate list of all your property.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.